 We’ll wave goodbye to Jaipur today as we hop into our 4x4 to make the journey to the rural setting of Tordi Sagar.
 On arrival, we’ll take a guided walk of the local village and meet some of the residents as we stop by the local cobblers, potters, and take a walk through the busy market.
+Dinner included.

 Day 6: Tordi Sagar to Pushkar

 Enjoy a leisurely morning before sampling some delicious, traditionally prepared local food at one of the village hamlets before leaving Tordi Sagar to travel to Pushkar.
 We’ll drive through Ajmer and over Snake Mountain into the desert.
 On arrival, we’ll head out for an orientation walk of the city.
 Later, take a stroll through the bazaar to peruse the interesting and quirky wares on sale.
+Breakfast and lunch included.